Magnifying glass reviewing documents for an FDA 513(g) request for information.

 Deciding on a 513(g) comes down to a simple cost-benefit analysis.
 The primary benefit is clarity—you get a written determination from the FDA that can guide your strategy and reassure investors.
 However, this clarity comes at a price.
 The MDUFA user fees are significant, and while the FDA’s goal is to respond within 60 days, delays are common.
 You need to weigh the value of an official FDA opinion against the cost and potential timeline uncertainty.
 For a product with a truly ambiguous regulatory status, the investment is often worth it.
 For a more straightforward product, the resources might be better spent elsewhere.

-How to Prepare a Successful 513(g) Submission
+Your Checklist for a Successful FDA 513(g) Submission

 Putting together a strong 513(g) request is more than just filling out forms; it’s about building a clear, compelling case for your device.
 A well-prepared submission not only gets you the answers you need but also establishes a positive and professional relationship with the FDA from the start.
 By being thorough, clear, and strategic, you can get the most out of this process and set your product on the right path to market.

-Prepare Thoroughly and Engage the FDA Early
+Do Your Homework and Engage the FDA Early

 Think of the 513(g) process as a smart first step for your medical device.
 It’s your chance to get critical feedback from the FDA before you invest too heavily in a specific development or regulatory strategy.
 Taking the time to prepare a detailed request helps you avoid costly mistakes down the line.
 This early engagement demonstrates your commitment to compliance and helps you understand the device regulation and approval landscape as it applies to your specific product.
 A thoughtful submission shows the agency you’ve done your homework and are serious about following the correct procedures.